Awareness of electromagnetic radiation from mobile devices and their possible health impact is growing, and so is the demand for solutions. Those

 the water for your tea in your microwave oven in the kitchen.
 It is used for Active Denial Systems (ADS) in warfare, and it is said that even the toughest Marines can only stand that type of

-radiation for about a minute before they run and hide.
-I can understand that one thinks everything is energy: most of the space inside of all matter is empty.
-In the age of quantum physics we all
+radiation for seconds before they run and hide.
+I can understand that one thinks everything is energy: most of the space inside of matter is empty.
+In the age of quantum physics we all know that.

-know that.
 But "everything is energy" also applies to the bus coming down the road.
-Would you step in front of the bus with a protective pendant around your neck and trust that that bus would not
+Would you step in front of the bus with a protective pendant around your neck and trust that the bus would not harm you?

 2) How about just putting positive electromagnetic waves in the EMF mess surrounding us today?
 I agree, playing Mozart in a noisy environment may have a beneficial effect on